 Willie’s real quiet now and I wonder if I said something wrong.
 Maybe he doesn’t know about the Nazis.

 “My great-granddaddy was a slave too,” Willie finally says.
 “I never knew any white folk that were.”

-Savorings for Across the Alley:
+Savorings for FEATHERS:

 The Chicken Chasing Queen of Lamar County by Janice Harrington is a first person narrative, told through a young girl’s viewpoint.
 The young girl is not named in the story.
 For reference sake, I’m naming her Queenie.
 Queenie loves to chase chickens.
 She shares her chicken chasing techniques with you.
 As the reader, I’m amused at her detailed plans from cornbread sprinkling to hiding behind the wheelbarrow.
 Your students will laugh at the chicken-chasing banter between Queenie and her favorite prize chicken.

 The illustrations are a unique combination of cloth cutout shapes placed on a painted scene.
 Shelley Jackson weaves the tan, golden, and brown hues into a patchwork of scenes.

 I was amazed at the craft that has been used throughout the text.
 I also love the voice shared through Queenie.
 Listen.

 “I stand so still even my shadow gets bored and starts to walk off.”